-The Action Plan for Australian Birds 2000 was written by Stephen T. Garnett and Gabriel M. Crowley, and produced by Environment Australia and Birds Australia with additional support from Queensland Parks and Wildlife Service.
+The Action Plan for Australian Birds 2000 was written by Stephen T. Garnett and Gabriel M. Crowley, and produced by Environment Australia and Birds Australia (now BirdLife Australia) with additional support from Queensland Parks and Wildlife Service.
 This Ozcranes page reproduces page 198, the Sarus Crane (Australian) Taxon Summary.
 More of the Action Plan can be read via Australian Department of Environment publications.

 Notes Status ‘Least Concern’ means that Australian Sarus made it into the Plan at the base level, due to the small population and other uncertainties.
 The Brolga, although threatened in southern states, is common in Australia overall so did not feature in the Plan.
 The risk categories are fully explained in the Plan Introduction.
 For news of ongoing research about Australian Sarus Cranes including population see Ozcranes research.

 Sarus Crane (Australian)

 1 Family Gruidae